Callum-Bates/BATES-RBP/README.md

 ## About

 BATES-RBP is an RNA-RBP binding prediction and analysis suite.
 BATES-RBP allows use of Machine Learning methods to predict RNA-Protein interactions at a per-nucleotide resolution.
 It allows visualisation options for results, 3d predictions of RNA structure, and RNA mapping to viral genomes.
 BATES-RBP is currently only available on Linux operating systems.
+The basic outline of features currently available is below:

 ## Prerequisites